 The card has been already tested by me and other users on a quite amount of systems with lots of DOS software, including games like Doom, Heretic, Hexen, Descent, Quake, Warcraft, Blood, Duke Nukem, System Shock, Full Throttle, Gabriel Knight, Dreamweb, Goblins, Dune, Command & Conquer, Sim City, Ultima series, TES: Arena and many more as well as music trackers and demos.

 The card's digital circuit uses discreet 74HC-series logic ICs.
 8-bit sample playback is handled by ATmega328P MCU and MCP4901 DAC.
 Sample rates from 4kHz up to 62.5kHz are supported as well as ADPCM sample playback.
 Genuine Yamaha YM3812 (OPL2) chip and its companion DAC Y3014B are responsible for FM music playback.
-CD audio input is analog and uses noise cancellation circuit to reduce CD-ROM noise as much as possible.
-PC-Speaker input also uses noise filtering, so the final signal is clean even on maximum volumes.
+Stereo CD/Line input uses noise cancellation circuit to reduce interference noise as much as possible.
+PC-Speaker input also uses noise filtering, so the final signal is clean even on maximum volume.

 All above signals go to the onboard mixer and are adjustable individually using 4 dedicated volume knobs from the back plane.
 The mixer has an active 15kHz 4-pole Low-Pass filter on its main bus for high frequency noise cancellation.

 The card output's idle noise level is around -94dB RMS even when all volume levels are set to max and connected to its respective sources.